-Each provider may have different rules about transferring to another education provider.
-However, provided you have completed at least six months of your main course of study, the steps are similar:

-1. Read your student agreement, especially the section on

-transferring to another course, level of qualification, or education provider:

-- 2. Contact your provider for more information and to talk to them about their release policy - let them know that you would like to change courses or study providers; - Contact the provider you 3. would like to move to, and get a new letter of offer; - 4.
-Seek permission from your current education provider to transfer to your new provider you may have to sign some documents: - 5.
-Your current provider will then assess your situation for changing against their policies - there should be no cost to you in doing so (National Code, 7.4). - There are two outcomes: 6. - (a) Request for transfer is granted, or - (b) Request for transfer is refused - see below.
+- Each provider may have different rules about transferring to another education provider. - 2.
+However, provided you have completed at least six months of your main course of study, the steps are similar: - Read your student agreement, especially the section on transferring to another course, level of qualification, or education provider; - Contact your provider for more information and to talk to them about their release policy - let them know that you would like to change courses or study providers; - Contact the provider you would like to move to, and get a new letter of offer; - Seek permission from your current education provider to transfer to your new provider - you may have to sign some documents: - 7.
+Your current provider will then assess your situation for changing against their policies there should be no cost to you in doing so (National Code, 7.4).